 7. LIMITATION OF LIAIBLITY.

 7.1 Tripwire’s liability shall not be limited or excluded in relation to: (a) death or personal injury caused by its negligence or intentional misconduct (or that of its employees or agents); (b) fraudulent misrepresentation; or (c) any other liability that cannot under applicable law be limited or excluded.
 Subject to the foregoing, TRIPWIRE SHALL NOT BE LIABLE FOR: LOSS OF PROFITS, LOSS OF DATA, LOSS OF REVENUE, LOSS OF USE, OR PUNITIVE, EXEMPLARY, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, WHETHER BASED ON CONTRACT, TORT OR ANY OTHER LEGAL THEORY, EVEN IF TRIPWIRE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-Subject to the first sentence above, TRIPWIRE’S LIABILITY UNDER THIS AGREEMENT SHALL NOT EXCEED IN AGGREGATE, AN AMOUNT EQUAL TO THE AMOUNT PAID OR PAYABLE BY CUSTOMER IN THE 12 MONTHS PRIOR TO THE CLAIM FOR THE SERVICE GIVING RISE TO THE CLAIM.
-WHERE NO AMOUNT WAS PAID, SUCH DAMAGES SHALL BE CAPPED AT $1,000 USD.
+Subject to the first sentence above, TRIPWIRE’S LIABILITY UNDER THIS AGREEMENT SHALL NOT EXCEED IN AGGREGATE, THE GREATER OF: (A) THE AMOUNT PAID OR PAYABLE BY CUSTOMER IN THE 12 MONTHS PRIOR TO THE CLAIM FOR THE SERVICE GIVING RISE TO THE CLAIM: OR (B) $10,000.
 The fees reflect the allocation of risk set forth in this Agreement.
 The parties would not enter into this Agreement without this allocation.
 Some jurisdictions do not allow the exclusion or limitation of liability for incidental or consequential damages, so the above limitation may not apply to the extent prohibited by such local laws.

 7.2 Tripwire’s Services are developed for general use in a variety of information management environments.
 They are not designed for use in a situation in which use or failure of the Service could lead to death or serious bodily injury of any person, or severe physical or environmental damage (“High Risk Activities”).
 Examples of High Risk Activities include, without limitation, the design or operation of nuclear facilities, aircraft navigation or communication systems, air traffic control, weapons systems, or direct life-support systems.
 If Customer uses Services in High Risk Activities, then Customer shall be responsible to take all appropriate fail-safe, backup, redundancy and other measures to ensure the safe use of such Services.
 Notwithstanding anything to the contrary in Section 7.1, TRIPWIRE DISCLAIMS ANY LIABILITY FOR ANY DAMAGES CAUSED BY USE OF THE SERVICES IN HIGH RISK ACTIVITIES.